 Be warned: Once you own a trailer, you’ll be surprised how many opportunities to use it will spring up… you just might hold onto it longer than you initially intended!

-Quality scissor hoist dump trailers (the only style our experts would purchase personally) vary from $4,500 to $12,000; at these prices these dump trailers should also be equipped with all 10 GA.
-Steel walls, floors, and fenders, as well as gravel spreaders, equipment ramps and d-rings, a full tarp assembly, and come with a multi-year warranty on both the frame and hoist system.
+Quality scissor hoist dump trailers (the only style our experts would purchase personally) vary from $5,500 to $14,000; at these prices these dump trailers should also be equipped with all 10 GA.
+Steel walls, floors, and diamondplate fenders, as well as gravel spreaders, equipment ramps and d-rings, a full tarp assembly, and come with a multi-year warranty on both the frame and hoist system.

-Sure, you can get a cheaper trailer for hundred$ or even a few thousand$ less, but what you skimp out on paying up front costs you in both time and money over the length of ownership.
-Cheap wood interiors rot quickly and need to be replaced, axles without E-Z lube hubs are a huge pain and hassle to lubricate…In the end you get what you pay for and when you buy a National Name Brand in accordance with the NATM (National Association of Trailer Manufacturers) you also get the peace of mind knowing your quality trailer is going to outlast your hauling needs, and be a pleasure for you to own over the life of it.
+Sure, you can get a cheaper trailer for hundred$ or even a few thousand$ less, but what you skimp out on paying up front, ends up costing you in both time and money over the length of ownership.
+Cheap wood interiors rot quickly and need to be replaced, axles without E-Z lube hubs are a huge pain and hassle to lubricate…In the end you get what you pay for and when you buy a National Name Brand in accordance with the NATM (National Association of Trailer Manufacturers) you also get the peace of mind knowing your quality trailer is going to outlast your hauling needs, and be a pleasure for you to own over its life.

 Every vehicle manufacturer has a different towing capacity that will determine the maximum GVWR (Gross Vehicle Weight Rating) of the trailer your vehicle will be able to safely tow.
-Usually you can find this number on a sticker inside your driver’s side door, or in the Owner’s manual of your vehicle.
-If those options aren’t available, try calling a dealer of your vehicle and ask the towing capacity of your make, model, and year.
-You never want to risk overloading your vehicle by choosing the wrong axles on your trailer, so it’s necessary to determine your vehicle’s towing capacity before you fall in love with a trailer it won’t be able to haul.
+Usually you can find this number in the Owner’s manual of your vehicle.
+If this option isn’t available, try calling a dealer of your vehicle and ask the towing capacity of your make, model, and year.
+You never want to risk overloading your tow vehicle by choosing the wrong axles on your trailer, so it’s necessary to determine your vehicle’s towing capacity before you fall in love with a trailer it won’t be able to haul.